aws-samples/aws-media-services-simple-vod-workflow/README.md

 - [**Working with Captions**](5-Captions/README.md) - This module guides the participant in creating media assets with burned in caption generated from a side-car captions file.

-- [**Working with Embedded Input Metadata**](5-EmbeddedMetadata/README.md) - This module guides the participant in creating media assets that contain metadata embedded in the input video package.
-The participant will learn about different kinds of metadata and how the metadata can be combined with video and audio data.
-They will create a video that contains multi-language captions and audio as well as a video with ad blanking on SCTE35 ad markers.
+- [**Automating Jobs with Lambda and S3 Event Triggers**](7-MediaConvertJobLambda/README.md) - This module guides the participant in creating an automated "watchfolder" workflow.
+Video files added to an S3 bucket automatically trigger a MediaConvert job to run on the uploaded files.

 # Start the Workshop